wzuz/Sakura/README.md

 4. Run `/ct reload`
 5. Run `/sakura` or `/sk` to open the GUI

-Instalation via `/ct import` will be implemented once more features are added (maybe).
+Installation via `/ct import` will be implemented once more features are added (maybe).